Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

-\paragraph{Results for $D(k)$ in a dense suspension.} We can now investigate the wave-number dependent $D(k)$ for the dense suspension $\phi = 0.11$.
-To relate to our previous results obtained via the Countoscope, we present data as $D(k = 2\pi/L)$, effectively flipping the x axis horizontally, see Fig.~\ref{fig:method3}.
-The divergence artefact occurs on experimental data, both for $\phi= 0.11$ and $\phi= 0.02$ around similar lengthscales, beyond which we raise caution on over-interpretation of the data (Fig.~\ref{fig:method3}-b).
-Nonetheless, distinct features appear in $D(k)$ at this higher packing fraction.
-In particular, we notice a minimum in $D(k)$ around $L \simeq \sigma$.
-The scale-dependent diffusion coefficient $D(k)$ is quite sensitive to the fluid's structure at different wavelengths, as we expect $D(k) \sim 1/S(k)$.
+We now investigate the wave-number dependent $D(k)$ for the dense suspension $\phi = 0.11$.
+To relate to our previous results obtained via the Countoscope, we present data as $D(k = 2\pi/L)$, effectively flipping the x axis horizontally.
+Fig.~\ref{fig:method3}-a shows the results from simulation compared to the theoretical prediction $D(k) = \Dself/S(k)$ (dotted lines in Fig.~\ref{fig:method3}).
+Simulations without hydrodynamics perfectly reproduce the theory, and plateau to the collective diffusion coefficient $\Dcoll$ as expected.
+Crucially this confirms the validity of our analysis scheme.
+Distinct features appear in $D(k)$ at the higher packing fraction at lower wavenumbers.
+In particular, we notice a minimum in $D(k)$ around $L \simeq \sigma$ ($\simeq 2\pi/k$).
+The scale-dependent diffusion coefficient $D(k)$ is quite sensitive to the fluid's structure at different wavelengths, as expected from $D(k) \sim 1/S(k)$.
 The maximum in $S(k)$ (see Fig.~\ref{fig:Sk appendix}), corresponding to ordering at increased packing fractions, thus corresponds with a minimum in $D(k)$, the so-called De Gennes narrowing~\cite{kellouai2024gennes}.
-This interpretation can be checked by overlapping the theoretical prediction $D(k) = \Dself/S(k)$ on simulation and experiments (black line in Fig.~\ref{fig:method3}), where $S(k)$ is given by Eq.~\eqref{eq:Sk} (\appsk).
-The minimum in $D(k)$ is faithfully captured by this theoretical expression, confirming the presence of De Gennes narrowing.
-Simulations without hydrodynamics perfectly reproduce the theory, and plateau to the collective diffusion coefficient $\Dcoll$ as expected, confirming the validity of our analysis scheme.
+This interpretation can be checked by overlapping the theoretical prediction $D(k) = \Dself/S(k)$ on simulation and experiments (dotted lines in Fig.~\ref{fig:method3}).